AI research finds a ‘compute divide’ concentrates power and accelerates inequality in the era of deep learning

 “Exploiting the sudden rise of deep learning due to an unanticipated usage of GPUs since 2012, we find that AI is increasingly being shaped by a few actors, and these actors are mostly affiliated with either large technology firms or elite universities,” their paper reads.
 “To truly ‘democratize’ AI, a concerted effort by policymakers, academic institutions, and firm-level actors is needed to tackle the compute divide.”

-Nurrudin Ahmed and Muntasir Wahed summarized their findings and recommendations in a paper titled “The De-democratization of AI: Deep Learning and the Compute Divide in Artificial Intelligence Research.”
+Nur Ahmed and Muntasir Wahed summarized their findings and recommendations in a paper titled “The De-democratization of AI: Deep Learning and the Compute Divide in Artificial Intelligence Research.”
 The paper was published recently on arXiv and presented in late October at Strategic Management Society, a business research conference.

 The fact that wealthier universities and companies have an advantage in deep learning is not surprising.
 Large modern networks like AlphaGo Zero and GPT-3 can require millions of dollars in compute for training.
 And a December 2019 analysis labeled Google, Stanford University, MIT, Carnegie Mellon University, UC Berkeley, and Microsoft as the top six contributors at leading AI research conferences.